Skip to content

 Code Style

-• We use Ruff for code formatting and linting
+• Ruff for code formatting and linting

 • mdformat for Markdown formatting